 - A Neighbourhood Plan is developed by the community.
 Lawshall’s Plan is based on what the community have said through community consultation events, the village questionnaire, the housing needs survey and a number of other activities documented in the Plan.

-- Future planning applications in Lawshall will be judged against the policies contained in the Plan until the year 2036
+- Planning applications in Lawshall will be judged against the policies contained in the Plan until the year 2036

-- Lawshall Parish Council will receive a larger cut of funds raised by any new builds in the village.
-Currently the PC gets 15% of funds from the ‘Community Infrastructure Levy’ to spend on local needs.
-With an NP this figure goes up to 25%.
+- Because we have a Neighbourhood Plan, Lawshall Parish Council will receive a larger cut of funds raised by any new builds in the village.
+The village will now receive 25% of the ‘Community Infrastructure Levy’ rather than 15%.

 What are the policies in the Neighbourhood Plan?